-- To configure a Pass-thru External RADIUS Accept Policy: select Pass Through External RADIUS. - Save the rule. - 4.
-Assign the network created previously and its Default Auth Role to a site and save.
-Take the following steps: - Go to Configure > Sites and select a site. - Click the Device Groups tab and select a device group. - Beside the Profile field, click 🖍 to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.
+- From the Accept Policy field: - To configure a Default Auth Role Policy: select Use Default Auth Role. - To configure a Pass-thru External RADIUS Accept Policy: select Pass Through External RADIUS. - Save the rule. - 4.
+Assign the network created previously and its Default Auth Role to either a Centralized or Distributed site and save.
+Take the following steps: - Go to Configure > Sites and select a site. - Click the Device Groups tab and select a device group. - Beside the Profile field, click to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.